Here’s a look at the life of Grammy-winning singer Tony Bennett, famous for his signature song, “I Left My Heart in San Francisco.”

-Bennett is also an accomplished painter with artworks on display at the Smithsonian in Washington, DC, and other galleries.
+Is an accomplished painter with artworks on permanent display at the Smithsonian in Washington, DC.

 His career is managed by his son, Danny, whom Bennett credits with stabilizing his finances and revitalizing his career.

-1963 - Wins Grammys for Record of the Year and Best Solo Vocal Performance, Male for song "I Left my Heart in San Francisco."
+1963 - Wins Grammys for Record of the Year and Best Solo Vocal Performance, Male for “I Left My Heart in San Francisco.”

-1993 - Wins a Grammy for Best Traditional Pop Vocal Performance for album "Perfectly Frank."
+1993 - Wins a Grammy for Best Traditional Pop Vocal Performance for the album, “Perfectly Frank.”

 1993 - Appears on stage with the Red Hot Chili Peppers at the MTV Video Music Awards.

-1994 - Wins a Grammy for Best Traditional Pop Vocal Performance for album "Steppin' Out."
+1994 - Wins a Grammy for Best Traditional Pop Vocal Performance for the album, “Steppin’ Out.”

-1995 - Wins Grammys for Best Traditional Pop Vocal Performance and Album of the Year for album "MTV Unplugged."
+1995 - Wins Grammys for Best Traditional Pop Vocal Performance and Album of the Year for the album, “MTV Unplugged.”

 1996 - Wins an Emmy award for Outstanding Performance for a Variety or Musical Program for “Tony Bennett Live by Request: A Valentine Special.”

-1997 - Wins a Grammy for Best Traditional Pop Vocal Performance for album "Here's to the Ladies."
+1997 - Wins a Grammy for Best Traditional Pop Vocal Performance for the album, “Here’s to the Ladies.”

-1998 - Wins a Grammy for Best Traditional Pop Vocal Performance for album "Tony Bennett on Holiday."
+1998 - Wins a Grammy for Best Traditional Pop Vocal Performance for the album, “Tony Bennett on Holiday.”

-1999 - Bennett and his longtime partner, Susan Crow, establish the Exploring the Arts foundation.
-It's mission is "to strengthen the role of the arts in public high school education."
-The foundation works with 17 schools in New York City and Los Angeles.
+1999 - Bennett and Susan Crow establish Exploring the Arts, a foundation which works with 17 schools in New York City and Los Angeles.
+Their mission is “to strengthen the role of the arts in public high school education.”

-2000 - Wins a Grammy for Best Traditional Pop Vocal Performance for album "Bennett Sings Ellington - Hot & Cool."
+2000 - Wins a Grammy for Best Traditional Pop Vocal Performance for the album, “Bennett Sings Ellington - Hot & Cool.”

 2003 - Wins a Grammy for Best Traditional Pop Vocal Album for “Playin’ With My Friends - Bennett Sings the Blues.”